wxt-dev/wxt/docs/guide/content-scripts.md

 ## CSS

-To include CSS with your content script, import the CSS file at the top of your entrypoint:
+To include CSS with your content script, import the CSS file at the top of your entrypoint.

 ```